UWPCE-PythonCert/IntroPython-2017/_sources/modules/Closures.rst.txt

 ##############################
-Closures and function Currying
+Closures and Function Currying
 ##############################

 Defining specialized functions on the fly.

 Functions within Functions
 --------------------------

 TODO: Preface this topic with basic scope rules, specifically that you can define functions within functions.  -- rriehle

+and add nonlocal!

 Closures
 --------

 "Closures" and "Currying" are cool CS terms for what is really just defining functions on the fly.

-you can find a "proper" definition here:
+You can find a "proper" definition here:

 http://en.wikipedia.org/wiki/Closure_(computer_programming)

-but I even have trouble following that.
+But I even have trouble following that.

 So let's go straight to an example: